Human-in-the-Loop (HITL)

 |---|---|---|

-For the full machine-readable view see the Capability Matrix.
+For block events, fail-closed support, and the machine-readable source, see the Capability Matrix.

 Configure